neofilisoft/DT/README.md

 **Run:** `build/DTCooker.exe <input_file>`

 # Domaintic™
-Domaintic (Domain + Domestic) is a Life simulation game.
+Domaintic (Domain + Domestic) is a Life simulation game made by DT.

 ## License
 This software is proprietary.
 See [LICENSE.md](LICENSE.md) for the End-User License Agreement.